lter/Clim-HydroDB-2.0/README.md

 # Clim-HydroDB-2.0
 Material related to converting the original climHydroDB into CUAHSI ODM.

-The next working group meeting will be held on November 14, 2019 3 PM ET.
+The next working group meeting: November 14, 2019 3 PM ET.

 # Major activities (also see issues)

 ## Past activities
-- Strategic workshop on “Next generation climate/hydrological data products” (organized by EDI, LTER, Forest Service) for developing a strategy on harmonizing weather, climate and hydrological data in the EDI data repository and ClimDB/HydroDB  (University of New Mexico, Albuquerque, NM, March 2019).
+- Strategic workshop in March 2019 on “Next generation climate/hydrological data products” (organized by EDI, LTER, Forest Service) for developing a strategy on harmonizing weather, climate and hydrological data in the EDI data repository and ClimDB/HydroDB  (University of New Mexico, Albuquerque, NM).
-  - The results of the workshop were presented at an LTER Information Manager Water Cooler (April 9, 2019).
+  - Workshop results were presented at LTER Information Manager Water Cooler on April 9, 2019.
   - Reported activities to LTER Science Council in May 2019.
 - Explore the ODM data model and CUAHSI functionality regarding its suitability for LTER and EDI meteorological and hydrological data products.
   - Contacted CUAHSI regarding services & recommendations for our data products (April 2019).